openSUSE/news-o-o/_posts/2012-10-29-opensuse-arm-rc2-needs-testing.markdown

   * Samsung Origen

 There are now XFCE images for panda and beagle board, which, according to Dirk, _"still have some bugs that need to be fixed for the final release"_.
-TheÂ JeOS images are considered good and there has been some work on graphics support for a few of the boards but the results have not been consistently satisfying.
+The JeOS images are considered good and there has been some work on graphics support for a few of the boards but the results have not been consistently satisfying.

 Also note that the Raspberry Pi image is not part of this release, it will come at a later point in time.